 Have you ever wanted to organise a neighbourhood gathering?
 Do you want to get to know the people who live close to you?
 Perhaps you've always wanted to put on a potluck for the whole street.

 Summer with your neighbours is about bringing people closer together, and celebrating the unique and diverse mix of each neighbourhood.

 Neighbourhood Week was the brainchild of the Shirley-Papanui Community Board (now known as the Papanui-Innes Community Board), which held the first event in 1998.
 It is a popular event that has grown from year to year and is promoted by the Christchurch City Council.
 Three years ago we extended the event for the whole summer after feedback from our applicants and it is now known as Summer with your neighbours.

-Download your Neighbourhood Week invites.
+Download your Summer with your neighbours invitations.
 Fill them out and send them around the community for your event.

 Planning your event